 4. Mobile Optimization Is a Foreign Concept

-If you don’t understand whether or not you’re website is mobile optimized, you might not be ready to start working on your SEO.
+If you don’t understand whether or not you’re website is mobile-optimized, you might not be ready to start working on your SEO.

 Given that mobile browsing has definitively surpassed desktop browsing, you need to be where your customers are.
 Now and in the future, they’re going to be looking for you on smartphones and tablets.
 If your site doesn’t look visually and functional correct when loaded on a mobile device, you need a redesign.

-Outsourcing SEO will allow you to get the design elements in place that will give you the competitive advantage over other companies.
+Outsourcing SEO will allow you to get the design elements in place that will give you a competitive advantage over other companies.
 People judge the quality of the company by the way their site looks.
 Don’t lose business with a site that doesn’t live up to its potential.